Just a Day: History

 Feeder had already enjoyed a successful 2001 by the time "Just a Day" was released as a stand-alone single on 10 December 2001.
 "Buck Rogers" had given them their first top 10 single and had then repeated the success with the attendant album Echo Park.

 "Just a Day" stayed in the UK top 20 for four uninterrupted weeks and featured on "Seven Days in the Sun", as a B-side after being originally planned for their 1999 album Yesterday Went Too Soon.
 It later was included on their 2006 compilation album The Singles, making it the first time the radio edit version of the track was on an album.
 The song describes the loneliness of alcoholism and depression.

 The single was also released as an orange vinyl, with a Brian Serper mix of the main track as its A-side although the differences are hardly noticeable.

-This song was also featured in the 2001 video game Gran Turismo 3 A-spec (PAL version only) and in the spinoff game Gran Turismo Concept 2002 Tokyo-Geneva.

 Critical reception

 Drowned in Sound rated the single 7/10, with reviewer James Westfox saying that although readers might dislike Feeder, the song is "a difficult record to dislike."
 NME also reviewed the EP, although reviewer Christian Ward focused his attention on the B-side "Can't Stand Losing You".
 Sputnikmusic said that "Just a Day" was an "almighty radio single" and "really worth having".